RebeccaMqamelo/Grassroots-Economics-Impact-Evaluation/Randomized Control Trial/README.md

+# It Takes a Village: Experimental Evidence on the Impact of Community Currency Transfers in Kenya

 This document outlines the Python code for implementing a Randomized Control Trial (RCT) aimed at understanding the impact of Community Currencies (CCs) as an effective form of Unconditional Cash Transfer (UCT).